siyap304/Label-Propagation/README.md

 ## A simple approach

 Trained a simple ResNet18 model to analyze the data.

 Used the pre-trained model of ResNet18 trained on images - since this is task for Singer Classification, using a state of the art model for Singer Classification might lead to better results

+**For training, mel-spectrograms of audio files are used everywhere**

 ## SOTA model